zmattingly/ZeitgeistLexicon/ZeitgeistLexicon.md

 [Return to Top](#zeitgeist-lexicon)

 ## Questionable Resumes
 * I also have a wide breadth of experience of the type that gives you the versatility to place me in a number of contexts with confidence that the level of excellence you expect will be met.
 * ...I'm hungry to roll up my sleeves...
 * Dear Mr. Doe:
 * ...I consider myself somewhat of a technological mastermind...
-  * ~~~~
-    Awaiting the favour of your prompt
-    attention, I am, Sir,
-    Yours faithfully,
-    (name redacted)
-    ~~~~

 [Return to Top](#zeitgeist-lexicon)